PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockA/DataScience/Courses/DS1/Day1/DS1_L1_MVP.md

-﻿﻿# Introduction To Data Science
+﻿# Data Science 1: The World in Data & introduction to R

 Hello, welcome to Data Science 1.
 The first lecture/workshop/session will focus on how we can see and quantify our world into data.
 We are going to cover some basic concepts as well as installing & understanding some software to do statistics.